robertmotr/robertmotr/README.md

 ### About me:
 UofT CS '25, seeking summer 2024 internships.
-I really enjoy low-level programming in general, such as for NVIDIA GPUs using CUDA (check out pixelify :D).
+I really enjoy low-level programming, such as using CUDA to program NVIDIA GPUs (check out pixelify :D).
 I also like reverse-engineering and I'm into weightlifting.
 ### Languages:
 Java, Python, C, C++, CUDA, Arduino, PostgreSQL, Bash, LaTeX
 ### Libraries: